Friday, October 25, 2024

 Now, 5 years after the initial contact, her study, “How Do Men Who Post Publicly on Social Media Author Themselves and Their Experiences of Crohn’s Disease?
 A Dialogical Analysis of Three Cases”, is available online.

-You can read it here.
+You can read the study here.

 .